 - p.o.: By mouth.
 From the Latin terminology per os.

 - q.i.d.: Four times daily.
 As in taking a medicine four times daily.

 - T: Temperature.
 Temperature is recorded as part of the physical examination.
 It is one of the "vital signs."

 Home Remedies for Sick ChildrenHome remedies for sick babies, toddlers, and kids can help with things like colds, flu, cough, sore throat, stuffy nose, fever, and upset stomach.
 Eating soft foods may help ease kids’ symptoms as well.
 Cold home remedies for kids can help them feel better fast.

 How Do You Raise Twins Alone?Even as an experienced parent, you may not know what to expect when you bring home newborn twins.
 Although the journey is challenging, you will learn tactics to help you overcome any difficulties you face.

 Kids' Skin ProblemsWhat are the most common skin rashes in children?
 Learn about childhood eczema, ring worm, chicken pox and more.
 Get the facts on treatment for childhood skin problems.

-When Should I Be Concerned About My Sick Baby?There are several serious symptoms like fever and vomiting, you should never ignore in your baby.
+When Should I Be Concerned About My Sick Baby?There are several serious symptoms and signs, like fever and vomiting, you should never ignore in your baby.
 Although there may be no cause for alarm, it is better to be on the lookout.